LambdaFiend/simply-typed-lambda-calculus-extended/README.md

 Once you're running the program, write ```:?``` and press enter.
 It should give you half the indications you need.

-As for the other half, I suggest taking a look at **Benjamin Pierce**'s "**Types and Programming Languages**" book, particularly the 11th chapter (which pertains to extensions).
+As for the other half, I suggest taking a look at **Benjamin Pierce's "Types and Programming Languages" book**, most particularly its 11th chapter (which pertains to extensions).